maybeee18/ml_lab/7_final_project_presentations/1_final_project_instructions.md

     Selecting the evaluation metric will impact your team grade.
 You should select metric(s) that are relevant for the research question, not something that you can easily maximize.

+1. Can I use some random piece of code I found on the Internet in my Final Project?

+    Yes.

+    Any ideas or code that are not your own have to be documented.
+The only exceptions are ideas or code from this course since I know where they come from.

+    There should only be a handful of citations.
+The expectation is that you'll do most of the thinking and code writing on your own.
+If there is an excessive amount of work that is not your own (even if properly cited), you'll receive a reduced score.
+The Final Project's goal is to practice the ideas and code from this course on another dataset.
+See examples from last year.

+    Anything you to fail to cite will be considered plagiarism.
+Plagiarism will result in a zero score on this assignment and other plagiarism related penalties.

+    Any concerns should be run by me before you turn the project in.